ossf/tac/process/building-an-open-source-community.md

 ### Where to Get Started?

 You and your project might want to get involved in the open source community but you might not be sure how to start building your community, and look to eventually contribute that project to an open source foundation like the OpenSSF.
-Luckily there’s well trodden paths for this.
+Luckily there's well trodden paths for this.
 Here are some common practices that can help you get started:

 ### Engaging with OpenSSF